PaulieScanlon/qwik-break-from-react/README.md

-# Take a Qwik Break from React
+# Take a Qwik Break from React with Astro